tmtsoftware/csw/docs/src/main/technical/location/location-server.md

 ## Tests

-There are numerous tests for the location server, including multi-jvm tests.
+There are numerous tests for the location service impl, including multi-jvm tests.
 The tests can be run with:

-- Unit/Component Tests: `sbt csw-location-server/test:test`
+- Unit/Component Tests: `sbt csw-location-impl/test:test`

-- Multi-Jvm Tests: `sbt csw-location-server/multi-jvm:test`
+- Multi-Jvm Tests: `sbt csw-location-impl/multi-jvm:test`